kolkhis/prolug-coursework/security-engineering/unit8/u8lab.md

    ```bash
    apt -y install aide
    ```
-   - What is being put in the path /etc/aide/aide.conf.d/ ?
+   - What is being put in the path `/etc/aide/aide.conf.d/`?
-        - Configuration files for AIDE (for different services)
+        > - Configuration files for AIDE for different services.
+        > - These configuration files contain patterns.
+The patterns specify paths for
+        >   files that should be hashed and stored in the AIDE database.
+These file
+        >   hashes will be checked for changes when AIDE runs an integrity check.
+        > - The AIDE configuration also has some special syntax in the configuration
+        >   files that allows for conditional logic.
      - How many files are in there?
-        - 213 files.
+        > - 213 files.

 3. Check your version of aide

    ```bash
    aide -v
    ```
+   > AIDE 0.18.6

 4. Read the man page (first page).

    - What does aide try to do, and how does it do it?

+        > - Stands for Advanced Intrusion Detection Environment.
         > - It attempts to verify file integrity.
-          It does this by using a database to store file hashes, then checking the current hashes of the file against the hashes stored in its database.
+        >   It does this by using a database to store file hashes for files specified
-        > - Stands for Advanced Intrusion Detection Environment.
-It checks the integrity of the files by hashing all of the files, and then keeping a database of all the hashes for those files.
+        >   in its config files.
+Then, when running a check, AIDE is checking the current hashes
+        >   of the file against the hashes stored in its database.
+If changes are
+        >   detected, they will be reported to the user when running the check.

 5. What is the configuration of cron found in `/etc/cron.daily/dailyaidecheck`?

    - What does this attempt to do?
         > - It makes sure the script `/usr/share/aide/bin/dailyaidecheck` exists and is executable, and then runs that script via `capsh` if `capsh` is available.
 If `capsh` is not available, it's run with just regular `bash`.

    - What checks are there before execution?
         > - It checks if the `/run/systemd/system` directory exists.
 It also checks if `capsh` is available.